scale-it/algo-builder/docs/testing-teal.md

     assert.equal(john.balance(), initialJohnHolding);

     // execute transaction
-    await runtime.executeTx(txnParams, getProgram('escrow.teal'), []);
+    await runtime.executeTx(txnParams);

     // check final state (updated accounts)
     assert.equal(getAcc(runtime, escrow).balance(), initialEscrowHolding - 100); // check if 100 microAlgo's are withdrawn
     assert.equal(getAcc(runtime, john).balance(), initialJohnHolding + 100);
   });
   ```
   In test, we are first checking the initial balance which we set during initialization.
-Then we are executing transaction by passing `txnParams, teal code (as a string), external arguments to smart contract`.
+Then we are executing transaction by passing `txnParams`.
 After execution, we are verifying the account balances if the funds are withdrawn from `escrow`.

 - Executing transaction with invalid txnParams results in failure.
   ```